 Bonus Tip: Stay on Top of Industry Trends for Bookkeepers

 In a world where computers are obsolete within a few weeks after you purchase them, it’s tough to stay on top of new trends and changes in the industry.
-For example, one of the most popular trends in the software industry is that installed desktop software is becoming a thing of the past and is being replace with subscription-based cloud software, also known as software as a service (or SAAS).
+For example, one of the most popular trends in the software industry is that installed desktop software is becoming a thing of the past and is being replaced with subscription-based cloud software, also known as software as a service (or SAAS).
 This is a trend that is completely changing how bookkeepers and accountants do business, so it’s important that you understand how it works since it will have a direct impact on your business.

 Here are a few steps that you can take to “stay in the loop” on what’s going on in the bookkeeping/accounting industry: